stratumn/indigotrace-sdk-js/README.md

   name: "name"
 };

-// Create a payload containing our data ans signs it
+// Create a payload containing our data and signs it
 // Since we omit the traceID, it will instanciate a new trace. payload = trace.create(data);